 Please see the full description of the degree program in the STH Bulletin

-United Methodist Students are eligible to be certified through annual conference boards of ordained ministry after completing the academic courses for certification in evangelism, music ministry, and spirituality, and by fulfilling the additional church and personal requirements.
-Our procedure for documenting the students’ specialized academic work is to give them a letter of completion.
-For questions related to admissions into a certificate program, please contact the School of Theology Admissions Office at email@example.com.
+United Methodist Students pursuing the above certificates are eligible to be certified through annual conference boards of ordained ministry after completing the academic courses for each certificate, and by fulfilling the additional church and personal requirements.
+The School of Theology’s procedure for documenting students’ specialized academic work is to provide a letter of completion.
+For questions related to admissions into a certificate program, please contact the School of Theology Admissions Office at firstname.lastname@example.org.
 For all other questions about the certificate program not related to the admissions process, please contact Dr. Wanda Stahl, Co-Director of Contextual Education.